-Solid State Drives (SSD) are the latest and best tech in the PC world that can truly stretch the performance of any typical computers further than they ever could with mechanical drive.
-While it could be a new thing to many, SSD is already a must among the enthusiast computer builders.
+Solid State Drives are the latest and the best tech in the PC world that can truly stretch the performance of any typical computers further than anyone ever could with mechanical drive.
+While it might be a new thing to many, SSD is already a must-have among the enthusiast computer builders.

 You will certainly notice the difference in speed and system responsiveness simply by replacing your mechanical boot drive with a decent SSD.
-Today, let’s find out how to prepare the best environment for our new SSD.
+Today, let’s find out how to prepare the best home before we set out to adopt a SSD.

 1. Use the correct SATA port on the Motherboard